richkmeli/Richkware/README.md

 ## Related Projects

-[Richkware-Manager-Server](https://github.com/richkmeli/Richkware-Manager-Server): Service for management of hosts where is present a malware developed using **Richkware** framework.
+[Richkware-Manager-Server](https://github.com/richkmeli/Richkware-Manager-Server): Service for the management of hosts in which is present an instance of malware developed using **Richkware** framework.

-[Richkware-Manager-Client](https://github.com/richkmeli/Richkware-Manager-Client): Client of **Richkware-Manager-Server**, that obtains list of all hosts and is able to send commands to do at each of them.
+[Richkware-Manager-Client](https://github.com/richkmeli/Richkware-Manager-Client): Client of **Richkware-Manager-Server**, that it obtains the list of all hosts from the server and it's able to send any kind of commands to them.

 ![](http://richk.altervista.org/RichkwareDiagram.svg)